Six of the seven sea turtle species are listed as either threatened or endangered.Take Action ↓

 author of Small Gods

 They survived the ice age.
-They survived the meteor that killed all the dinosaurs.
+They survived the meteor that killed off the dinosaurs.
 But sea turtles might not survive us.

 Sea turtles are resilient, but they need your help.